scramjetorg/platform-docs/samples/stack-overflow/README.md

 ## stack-overflow
+---
 Get number of changes in Stack Overflow tag count.

 This queries SO API every X minutes, gathers, compares and outputs result as difference.

+> :bulb: **Please note that the sample below requires some previous installations before you start running it, you will find them [here](../../README.md#3-install-scramjet-transform-hub).**

 ### Running
 Open two terminals and run the following commands: